Royal Commission Statement

 Bedford welcomes the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

-In 2019 the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (the Royal Commission) was launched and the first hearings were held in late in 2019.
+In early 2019 the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability was launched and the first hearings were held later that year.

-The Royal Commission will look at all of the services that are accessed by people with disability across Australia, including the government, disability service providers, schools, hospitals, workplaces, the justice system, businesses, charities and the community.
+The Royal Commission will look at all of the services that are accessed by people with disability across Australia, including disability service providers, schools, hospitals, workplaces, the justice system, businesses, charities and the wider community.

 Bedford is an established service provider with a history of over 75 years supporting people with disability in South Australia.
 We recognise that people with disability are at increased risk of experiencing violence, abuse, neglect and exploitation in their lives.

-Bedford will support current or past clients, employees and their families to come forward and make submissions to the Royal Commission in relation to services at Bedford or any other aspect of their lives.
-External advocacy support will be engaged to support current or past clients, employees or their families who seek our assistance with this process.
+Our organisation will support current or past clients, employees and their families should they wish to come forward and make submissions to the Royal Commission in relation to services at Bedford or any other aspect of their lives.
+External advocacy support will also be engaged who seek further assistance with this process.
 Bedford encourages current or former staff to come forward where they have information relevant to the Royal Commission.

 A dedicated team has been established to review Bedford’s past and current service delivery to identify any potential incidences of violence, abuse, neglect or exploitation of people with disability.
 We will be open and transparent in our response to identified events, including open disclosure with affected individuals and families.
 Where analysis of past events identifies opportunity to improve systems to safeguard people with disability, Bedford commits to take improvement action.